Oliver Goethe: Formula One

-In November 2023, it was announced that he had joined the Red Bull Junior Team.
+Goethe was a member of the Red Bull Junior Team from November 2023 to December 2025.

 Personal life

 Goethe was educated at the Millfield School, which is located in Somerset.

-Goethe's father, Roald Goethe, is a racing driver.
+Goethe's father, Roald Goethe, is a gentleman driver who competed in the FIA World Endurance Championship and owns a collection of Gulf Oil race cars called ROFGO.
 His older brother, Benjamin, is also a racing driver who currently competes in sports car racing.
-He is related to the German writer Johann Wolfgang von Goethe.
+He claims to be related to the German writer Johann Wolfgang von Goethe.